kaspmichal/dp-workshops1/README.md

 Those tables could've been extracted from different companies' backend applications' databases and collected to a single schema.

 Here, we will want to extend this dataset by "seeding" (loading) additional data into dwh.
-This additional data is a static mapping table **mapping_tracking** and was sent to you by someone from the software department in the form of csv file.
+This additional data is a static mapping table **daily_internet_usage** and was sent to you by someone from the software department in the form of csv file.
 This table contains information about software that had been used throughout company's history to track users' behavior across different user sessions and will help prepare a transformation leading to the final requested dashboard.
-The mapping is between **browser_name** and **browser** in `events` table ('Chrome', 'IE', 'Safari'..)
+The mapping is between **age_range** and **age** in `Users` table

 To load this data into the warehouse, you will use dbt command called `dbt seed` by executing `dp seed` in the main project directory.
 1. You need to set up a .yml file which will serve as a definition of this new table.
-You need to provide .yml file with the name of the table i.e. mapping_tracking.yml.
+You need to provide .yml file with the name of the table i.e. daily_internet_usage.yml.
 Put it under `seeds` directory of your dbt project.
 You can make additional directories inside `seeds` for clarity.

 yaml file should look like this: